A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

-\item (2015) Thomas J. Osler , A product of nested radicals for the AGM. \emph{The American Mathematical Monthly} \textbf{123}, no. 1, 90--93.
-MR3418211. { Cited in \textsc{Osler and Kosior 2016} .} From the abstract: ``The arithmetic-geometric mean of two positive numbers $a$ and $b$ is the common limit of two sequences generated by an iterative process\ldots In this paper, we derive an infinite product representation for the AGM.
+From the abstract: ``The arithmetic-geometric mean of two positive numbers $a$ and $b$ is the common limit of two sequences generated by an iterative process\ldots In this paper, we derive an infinite product representation for the AGM.
 The factors of this product are nested radicals resembling Vieta's {Vi\`{e}te, Fran\c{c}ois} famous product for pi." {Vi\`{e}te's formula for $\tfrac{2}{\pi}$}